anakella/Getting_And_Cleaning_Data/README.md

 # Course Project for Course Getting and Cleaning Data.
 Following are the brief steps
-Step 1: Create a Directory called Getting_And_Cleaning_Data on the desktop-- this will be the working directory Step 2: Unzip the Dataset provided in the Project instructions https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and Store in the directory created above renamed as "Data" Step 3: Ensure that both folder "Data" and the code run_analysis.R are available in the current working directory.
+Step 1: Create a Directory called Getting_And_Cleaning_Data on the desktop-- this will be the working directory.
+Step 2: Unzip the Dataset provided in the Project instructions https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and Store in the directory created above renamed as "Data" Step 3: Ensure that both folder "Data" and the code run_analysis.R are available in the current working directory.
 If necessary please set working directory to the directory created in Step 1